-Demand for cyber security services from Managed Services Providers (MSPs) is growing, and small businesses are the ones demanding these services.
+Demand for cyber security services from Managed Security Services Providers (MSSPs) is growing, and small – medium businesses are the ones demanding these services.
 It has become increasingly evident that MSPs must get serious about information security or risk losing business to their competitors.

 According to a Sonian survey of more than 320 MSPs, 64 percent said they are seeing strong customer interest in cyber security offerings.

 The cybersecurity market is expected to grow from USD 137.85 Billion in 2017 to USD 231.94 Billion by 2022, at a Compound Annual Growth Rate (CAGR) of 11.0%.
 North America is estimated to hold the largest share of the cybersecurity market in 2017.

 A recent survey of 301 U.S.-based IT security professionals found that 87 percent of respondents plan to migrate to a security-as-a-service model within the next year